 We are most grateful for every day that Stacy is still with us, and that she feels she has purpose in life.
 She has become an advocate for mental health and has taken on suicide prevention as her purpose and her message.
 We couldn’t be happier for her or prouder of her.
 We are thankful we get more time to love her.

 Lisa Brief is a loving, hardworking mother of three children who works to support the prevention of suicide.

 Suicide is a serious risk for teens.
-According to the latest Youth Risk Behavior Survey by the Centers for Disease Control and Prevention, 17% of 9th through 12th grade students seriously considered suicide, 15% made a plan in the past year, and 9% attempted suicide.
+According to the latest Youth Risk Behavior Survey by the Centers for Disease Control and Prevention, 17 percent of 9th through 12th grade students seriously considered suicide, 15 percent made a plan in the past year, and 9 percent attempted suicide.
 Suicide is the second leading cause of death among adolescents aged 15-19 years.

-Based on my experiences with suicide research and prevention, I can offer other families the following advice:
+Based on my experiences with suicide research and prevention, I can offer other families the following information:

-Reassure them that they—and you—are not alone.
-The three words you’re not alone give parents and teenagers faced with a paralyzing suicide situation hope, energy, resilience, and a foundation to move forward.
+The three words “you’re not alone” give parents and teenagers faced with a paralyzing suicide situation hope, energy, resilience, and a foundation to move forward.
 You’re not alone is the first answer to the cries for help.

-Know that suicide is complicated.
+2. Know that suicide is complicated.
 Suicidal people do not fit molds.
-Consider: